Garment care

 • If needed, roll in a towel to remove excess water

-• Ease or pat the item into shape if needed
+• Ease or pat into shape if needed

 • Do not bleach